A More Personal Way to Coach

 • They create rituals and shared meaning that make their life together feel coherent and significant.

-Final Thoughts: Dopamine Is the Spark—Not the Foundation
+Final Thoughts: Dopamine Is the Spark — Not the Foundation

 If you want to move from chemistry to deeper emotional connection, a concrete next step is to strengthen your emotional vocabulary.
-The Gottman Institute offers a FREE Download | Emotional Literacy tool here:
+The Gottman Institute offers a FREE Download | Emotional Literacy tool that can help you name what you are feeling so you can share it more clearly — and respond more accurately — to your partner.

 Ask Gottman